Skip to main content

 Loading editor...

-The gap widens as conversations get longer.
+The gap widens as conversations grow.
 At turn 100, buffer memory sends roughly 10,000 tokens per call while summary memory stays around 300.
+For context on how this interacts with model limits, see our Context Windows and Token Budgets tutorial.

 RunnableWithMessageHistory — The Modern Pattern

-If you've read LangChain tutorials from 2023, you'll see ConversationChain everywhere.
+If you have read LangChain tutorials from 2023, you probably saw ConversationChain everywhere.
 That class is now deprecated.
-The replacement is RunnableWithMessageHistory, which is more flexible, composable, and fits naturally into LangChain's expression language (LCEL).
+The replacement is RunnableWithMessageHistory, which is more flexible, composable, and fits naturally into LCEL pipelines.

-We've already used RunnableWithMessageHistory in the buffer memory section.
-Here I want to break down why it works the way it does and show the complete pattern with all the moving parts labeled.
+We already used RunnableWithMessageHistory in the buffer memory section.
+Here I want to break down why it works the way it does and label all the moving parts.
+Five steps: (1) create the LLM, (2) build a prompt template with a MessagesPlaceholder for history, (3) compose them into an LCEL chain, (4) define a session store with a lookup function, and (5) wrap the chain with RunnableWithMessageHistory.

 Complete RunnableWithMessageHistory pattern — annotated